This document addresses different aspects related to Frosmo security and customer data integrity.

 The Frosmo System Administrator is responsible for all system updates.
 All modifications to Frosmo products in the production environment are controlled by the CTO.
 All software modifications can be tracked in change logs and the version control system.

 Team members working for a specific customer can be disclosed to the customer on request.
-A team rarely works with multiple customers in the same market sector.
 Customers can request a background check on Frosmo employees.
 In addition, comprehensive audits can be carried out either by the customer or by a third party on request.

 The Frosmo production servers can only be accessed by using public key authentication (administrative access).
 Public keys are provisioned to trusted Frosmo employees when needed for the required access levels.
 All granted keys are recorded by the System Administrator and deployed to servers using an automatic deployment process that adds, removes, and updates keys on the production servers.
 All generated keys must follow the documented security guidelines and are always personal and protected by a passphrase known only to the key owner.